TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/installandonboard-scannerinstallconfig.md

     - If you're upgrading the classic client, review [upgrading the Azure Information Protection scanner](https://docs.microsoft.com/azure/information-protection/rms-client/client-admin-guide#upgrading-the-azure-information-protection-scanner).

-1. Verify that you comply with all [Firewalls and network infrastructure settings requirements](https://docs.microsoft.com/azure/information-protection/requirements#firewalls-and-network-infrastructure).
+1. Verify that you comply with all [firewalls and network infrastructure settings requirements](https://docs.microsoft.com/azure/information-protection/requirements#firewalls-and-network-infrastructure).

 1. Set policies appropriately:
     - Use the automatic labeling, or have a default label in the policy.
 For information about sensitivity labels, see the [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels?view=o365-worldwide).